doctor-ew/audience-store-prd/gemini-prompts/M2_prompt_1_prisma_item.md

 Return the full updated files (schema.prisma and seed.ts).
 Do not run any commands.

-Remind the Human In The Loop (HITL) to run `npm run db:push && npm run db:seed`
+Remind the Human In The Loop (HITL) to run `npm run db:push && npm run db:seed` and offer to run it for them.